Beginners guide to building high availability systems in Azure - Part 2: Terraform Configuration

 On your machine create the following files and folders:

-• main.tf will be the entry point coordinating all our infrastructure logic.
+will be the entry point coordinating all our infrastructure logic.variables.tf

-• variables.tf will hold all the variables we'll use in our configuration files.
+will hold all the variables we'll use in our configuration files.- The

-• The variables folder will hold environment-specific variables eg. variables for deploying to our development environment or our production environment.
+folder will hold environment-specific variables eg. variables for deploying to our development environment or our production environment. - The

-• The modules folder will contain custom modules that we create to organize our resource configuration-specific files.
-These modules will then be referenced from our main.tf file.
+folder will contain custom modules that we create to organize our resource configuration-specific files.
+These modules will then be referenced from ourmain.tf

 Setting up an Azure storage account for Terraform state